WeegeeNumbuh1/FlightGazer/README.md

     - Note: the script will automatically look at these locations and choose which one works
   - This script does not need to be on the same device that `dump1090` is running from (see [Configuration](#️-configuration) section)
 - The latest Python (>3.11)
+- At least 100 MB of available disk space
 - A working internet connection for setup
 - *for Linux distros:*
   - Basic knowledge of how to use `bash` or similar terminal